hail-is/test-copy/README.md

 The `test-copy` runs the tests given by the `cases` section of the config file.
 A case is a source, destination, and place to run the test.
 It writes the `results.json` file (and gives lots of output).
+`test-copy` does not verify the integrity of the copied data.

 The `cleanup` command deletes all the resources.